Culturally Relevant Teaching Workshop:

 Presenters: David Nieslanik-Principal, Students from the Principal’s Equity Advisory Council, Southridge High School, Beaverton School District

-Description: Students from Southridge High School's Principal's Equity Advisory Council will facilitate a conversation about how to increase, use, and listen to student voice in driving decision-making and moves to impact the building of a culturally responsive learning community.
+Description: Students from Southridge High School's Principal Equity Advisory Council and SRHS Staff will share their journey about how to increase, use and listen to student voice to address Anti-Bias and Anti-Racist equity work.
+Student representatives will facilitate small-group conversations on how to increase and celebrate student and parent voice in a culturally responsive learning community.

 Bio: David Nieslanik serves as Principal at Southridge High School in Beaverton, Oregon.
 Participating Southridge High School students will co-present this workshop.
 These students helped establish and grow the Principal's Equity Advisory Council (PEAC).
 A diverse group of students who help guide equity and race conversations.